 - 4.1 Definitions are given in the legislation and codes of practice.
 The following is a brief guide only and are not complete definitions. - 4.2 If directed surveillance is undertaken then authorisation is required.
 Surveillance includes monitoring, observing or listening to persons, their movements, their conversations or their other activities or communication by recording anything monitored, observed or listened to in the course of surveillance - 4.3 Covert surveillance is any surveillance which is carried out in a manner calculated to ensure that the persons subject to the surveillance are unaware that it is or may be taking place. - 4.4 Directed surveillance is covert but not intrusive surveillance undertaken for the purposes of a specific investigation in such a manner as is likely to result in the obtaining of private information about a person (whether or not one is specifically identified for the purposes of the investigation or operation). - 4.5 Directed surveillance does not include covert surveillance carried out by way of an immediate response to events or circumstances which, by their very nature, could not have been foreseen.
 For example, a Trading Standards Officer would not require an authorisation to conceal them self and observe a suspicious person that they came across in the course of a visit to a trader.
-However, if as a result of that a specific investigation subsequently takes place then it would be within the framework of the 2000 Act. - 4.6 If a Covert Human Intelligence Source is used then authorisation is required. - 4.7 A person is a Covert Human Intelligence Source if he/she establishes or maintains a personal or other relationship with a person for the covert purpose and they covertly uses such a relationship to obtain information or to provide access to any information to another person; or they covertly disclose information obtained by the use of such a relationship, or as a consequence of the existence of such a relationship. - 4.8 A purpose is covert, in relation to the establishment or maintenance of a relationship, if and only if the relationship is conducted in a manner that is calculated to ensure that the other party to the relationship is unaware of that purpose. - 4.9 The use of a CHIS can include inducing, asking or assisting a person to engage in the conduct of a CHIS or obtain information by using that CHIS. - 4.10 Where members of the public volunteer information to the Council, as part of their normal civic duties, they would not generally be regarded as a CHIS.
-However, a member of the public may become a CHIS if he provides information on more than one occasion or has been asked or assisted by a Council Officer to provide information.
+However, if as a result of that a specific investigation subsequently takes place then it would be within the framework of the 2000 Act. - 4.6 If a Covert Human Intelligence Source is used then authorisation is required. - 4.7 A person is a Covert Human Intelligence Source if he/she establishes or maintains a personal or other relationship with a person for the covert purpose and they covertly uses such a relationship to obtain information or to provide access to any information to another person; or they covertly disclose information obtained by the use of such a relationship, or as a consequence of the existence of such a relationship. - 4.8 A purpose is covert, in relation to the establishment or maintenance of a relationship, if and only if the relationship is conducted in a manner

+- that is calculated to ensure that the other party to the relationship is unaware of that purpose. - 4.9 The use of a CHIS can include inducing, asking or assisting a person to engage in the conduct of a CHIS or obtain information by using that CHIS. - 4.10 Where members of the public volunteer information to the Council, as part of their normal civic duties, they would not generally be regarded as a CHIS.
+However, a member of the public may become a CHIS if he provides information on more than one occasion or has been asked or assisted by a Council Officer to provide information. - 4.11 The Council has a duty of care to a CHIS and as such if a CHIS is used then a suitably trained person will be asked to look after that person.
+A risk assessment must also be carried out.